Dejan Ferdinansyah: 2023

-In January, Ferdinansyah with Widjaja lost in the semi-finals of Malaysia Open from first seed Chinese pair Zheng Siwei and Huang Yaqiong.
+In January, Ferdinansyah with Widjaja reached the semi-finals in the Malaysia Open.
 In the next tournament, they lost in the second round of the India Open from Japanese pair Kyohei Yamashita and Naru Shinoya.
 They competed in the home tournament, Indonesia Masters, but unfortunately lost in the quarter-finals from Japanese pair Yuki Kaneko and Misaki Matsutomo.
 They reached the career-highest ranking of 15 in the final weeks of January 2023.
 In the next tournament, they lost in the quarter-finals of the Thailand Masters from 6th seed Chinese pair Feng Yanzhe and Olympic champion Huang Dongping.